IBM/open-prediction-service-hub/README.md

 ## Open API specification

-The Open Prediction Service is available as an [Open API v3 specification](open-prediction-service.json).
-The specification has two main sections:
+The Open Prediction Service is available as an [Open API v3 specification](open-prediction-service.yaml).
+The specification has four main sections:

+- *info* section for getting server information and capabilities.
+- *discover* section for getting models and endpoints.
-- *Admin* section for describing endpoints for uploading, getting or deleting models into the the server.
+- *manage* section for adding, altering or deleting models and endpoints (If implemented).
-- *ML* section that covers the prediction call endpoint
+- *run* section for model invocation

 All the types manipulated by the different endpoints are described in the *Schemas* section below.